 If you want to experience success with your restaurant, goal setting is a proven way to make your dreams a reality.
 The best way to set restaurant goals is to look at areas where the business is struggling and find ways to improve them.
-The Kitchen Spot Experts want to help you reach your restaurant goals, so we’ve created a step-by-step guide, with goal suggestions, to help your restaurant reach its full potential.
+The Kitchen Spot Experts want to help you reach your restaurant goals.
+Here is a step-by-step guide, with goal suggestions, to help your restaurant reach its full potential.

 Perhaps the best way to achieve your restaurant goals is to follow the S.M.A.R.T method — Specific, Measurable, Achievable, Relevant, and Timely.
 Following this process helps you create goals that your restaurant can actually achieve to help it truly succeed.